-The scholars are in agreement that one is to combine the Dhuhr and 'Asr prayer during the time of the Dhuhr prayer at 'Arafa [during the performance of the pilgrimage], and the Maghrib and 'ishaa prayers during the time of the 'ishaa at Muzdalifah, following the example of the Prophet integral definition during the pilgrimage.
+The scholars are in agreement that one is to combine the Dhuhr and 'Asr prayer during the time of the Dhuhr prayer at 'Arafa [during the performance of the pilgrimage], and the Maghrib and 'ishaa prayers during the time of the 'ishaa at Muzdalifah, following the example of the Prophet .
+This is the practice of the Prophet with the pilgrims during the pilgrimage.